TobiasPSP/PsOcr/README.md

 Which OCR engines are available to you depends largely on which languages you have installed on Windows 10.
 That's why the parameter `-Language` can have no fixed ValidateSet of available languages.

-Instead, I am using a lesser-known attribute that allows for dynamic autocompletions, and take the available OCR languages directly from the engine:
+Instead, I am using a lesser-known attribute (*[ArgumentCompleter()]*) that allows for dynamic autocompletions, and take the available OCR languages directly from the engine:

 ```powershell
 param